 Before forming The Involvement Practice in 2007, Tim was the Global Director of Brand and Design for GE, where he implemented a top-to-bottom rebranding of the company, building buy-in among its 311,000 employees.
 He was a regular teacher of brand-building at GE’s executive training center and used involvement to gain culture-changing momentum around the new brand strategy.

 An energetic and creative speaker, he’s been a guest lecturer on communication and brand-building issues at Columbia, Cornell, Syracuse, MIT, Northeastern, the University of Virginia, and Ryerson University in Toronto.
 Known for his unique, experiential speaking engagements, Tim is an in-demand keynoter at conferences and internal company meetings.

-A former commercial photographer in his native Canada, Tim is actively involved in his suburban Connecticut town, and draws creative inspiration from his wife and three sons on a daily basis.
+A former commercial photographer in his native Canada, Tim is actively involved in Charlotte, and draws creative inspiration from his wife and three sons on a daily basis.

 After more than 30 years in both the corporate and academic worlds, Jim is an authentic change management and business transformation expert.
 As Managing Director and Chief Learning Office at Marsh, he helped senior executives develop innovative strategic initiatives and clearly articulate them to the company’s 25,000 employees.
 As Senior Vice President and Executive Director of the Bank of Montreal’s Institute for Learning, a highly-regarded corporate university, he helped colleagues hone their strategy development skills in a classroom environment.

 On the academic side, Jim was a faculty member and Chair of the flagship MBA program at the Ivey Business School at the University of Western Ontario, as well as a faculty member and Director of the Price Waterhouse Business School.
 Always mindful of the publish-or-perish dictum, Jim is the author of three books, a contributor to seven others and has written more than 30 B-school teaching cases.